IndomieGorengSatu/Mie/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.